needle-mirror/com.unity.entities/Documentation~/component_data.md

 uid: ecs-component-data
 ---

-# General purpose components
+# General-purpose components

-`ComponentData` in Unity (also known as a component in standard ECS terms) is a struct that contains only the instance data for an [entity](ecs_entities.md). `ComponentData` should not contain methods beyond utility functions to access the data in the struct.
+An ECS component (not an instance of the managed `UnityEngine.Component` class) is a struct that contains only the instance data for an [entity](ecs_entities.md).
+ECS components should not contain methods beyond utility functions to access the data in the struct.
 You should implement all of your game logic and behavior in systems.
-To put this in terms of the object-oriented Unity system, this is somewhat similar to a Component class, but one that **only contains variables**.
+To put this in terms of the object-oriented Unity system, this is similar to a Component class, but one that **only contains variables**.

 The Unity ECS API provides an interface called [IComponentData](xref:Unity.Entities.IComponentData) that you can implement in your code to declare a general-purpose component type.